RodionChachura/booksconcepts.com/content/blog/mans-search-for-meaning-by-viktor-e-frankl/index.md

 date: 2019-07-09
 title: "“Man’s Search for Meaning” by Viktor E. Frankl"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+To live is to suffer, to survive is to…"
 categories: []
 keywords: [Life,Meaning Of Life,Victor Frankl,Suffering,Reading]
 ---

 ### “Man’s Search for Meaning” by Viktor E. Frankl

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/mans-search-for-meaning-by-viktor-e-frankl-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### Preface